-Rethink Urban is a Victoria-based company dedicated to improving safety, wellbeing and quality of life in communities.
+Rethink Urban is based on Vancouver Island and is dedicated to improving safety, wellbeing and quality of life in communities.

 As you see from the topic headings on our blog, we focus on three aspects of cities: